Rockin-in-a-free-world/test-duplicate-data/docs/services/reference/gas-api/api-reference/basefeehistory.md

 ## description: Get the base fee history.

-// import CreditCost from '@site/src/components/CreditCost/CreditCostPrice.js'; // Component not available in this project import Tabs from "@theme/Tabs";
+import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

 # Get the base fee history

-Returns the base fee history of the specified blockchain network for the previous 500 blocks. {/\* <CreditCost network="gasApi" method="baseFeeHistory" />... - Component not available \*/}
+Returns the base fee history of the specified blockchain network for the previous 500 blocks.

 The base fee is a part of the EIP-1559 upgrade to the Ethereum network, and it represents the minimum price a user must pay for their transaction to be included in a block.